DoTheEvo/XCPng-basics/README.md

 ![passthrough-pic](https://i.imgur.com/nLNT9iH.gif)

-When you want to give a virtual machine direct full hardware access to some device.<br>
+When you want to give a virtual machine direct full hardware access to some device.
-Since v8.3 it is very easy to do through webGUI.

 #### intel igpu passthrough